department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/content-presentation.md

 - **Is this content closely tied to a particular message or input on this screen?** Use AdditionalInfo
 - **Is it more tangentially related?** Use accordions

+## Cards

+At the highest level, Cards group related, hierarchical content into discrete containers.